jappavoo/UndertheCovers/README.md

 ### Editing content

 The easiest way to work on the content of the book is via the companion container.
 Launching the container will start a jupyter server.
 If doing this locally, via the container repository's [Makefile](https://github.com/jappavoo/bu-cs-book-dev/blob/main/Makefile), the startup will provide a local url to connect to the container.
-Starting in this manner also mounts you home directory of your local machine.
+Starting in this manner also mounts your home directory of your local machine.
 You can then navigate to a checkout of this repo and freely edit the content.

 ### The Makefile

-The top-level [Makefile](Makefile) of this repository automates the tasks of building and publishing the content into html versions.
+The top-level [Makefile](Makefile) of this repository automates the tasks of building and publishing the content html versions.

 Running `make` on its own or running `make help` will list the supported targets and briefly state what each does.